CodiumTeam/docker-training/exercise-1-hello-world.md

 ## More simple examples that you can try

-- Run a Python container and show the Python version: `docker run python python --version`
+- Run a Python container and show the Python version: `docker run python:alpine python --version`
 - Run an Ubuntu container and list the directory contents: `docker run ubuntu ls`
-- Run a REPL for Python (latest version): `docker run -it python`
+- Run a REPL for Python (latest version): `docker run -it python:alpine`